subirvarma/GeneralCognitics/_posts/StatisticalMechanics3.md

 Figure 2: Computing the energy functions for EBMs

-The original Ising model for paramagnetism featured a simple energy function, shown in part (a) of the above figure.
+The original Ising model for magnetism featured a simple energy function, shown in part (a) of the above figure.
 The interaction strength between nodes was uniform across the entire network, and this resulted in an energy landscape with a couple of minima corresponding to net magnetization of the system.
 Sherrington and Kirkpatrick modified this model by making the interaction strengths random, and also allowed each node to interact with every other node in the system, shown in part (b).
 This led to a complex energy landscape with a large number of minima that scaled up with the number of nodes.
 The SK model was subsequently used by Hopfield and Hinton to create the first computational and generative models, namely the Hopfield network and the Boltzmann machine, as described in Part 2 of this article series.

 A way for EBMs to transition to the modern era is shown in the lower part of the figure.
 Part (c) shows an energy function that is described by convolutional neural network or CNN which were originally introduced as a way to process images.
 Part (d) of the figure shows an EBM that uses the transformer network for computing energy functions.
 Transformers are a powerful way to model energy functions, traditional auto-regressive LLMs use them as a way to sample from conditional probability distributions.